 The year has flown by and the holidays are fast approaching.
 You may be newly single following a divorce or approaching the holidays as a single Dad who has suffered through the divorce process some time ago.
 Regardless of when your divorce occurred, time is afoot to make a pledge to yourself to create a happy holiday after divorce.

-Be In Control…Of Your Thoughts and Emotions
+You Are In Control of Your Thoughts and Actions

 As the holiday season draws near, be more mindful of your thought patterns and resulting mood.
 If you find you are more in tune with how you are feeling emotionally, start there.
 You can then trace back to the associated thinking patterns.
 Challenge irrational, distorted thoughts and change negative thinking to uplift your mood.

 Avoid making decisions when in the throes of negativity (thought and mood).
 Your opportunity to do things differently, and take control of your happy holidays diminishes when blinded by the cloud of negativity.
 Taking a pause and allowing a moment to thoughtfully consider the options can make all the difference between resolving to be miserable or joyful.

 Embrace the Opportunity to Do The Holidays After Divorce Differently

 While married, you and your partner had to make decisions about how the holiday would be done differently from when you were single.
 Whose house and when.
 Which invites to politely decline.
 How to share the gift of your presence across multiple families.

 When those decisions were made, you may not have been overly happy, and it certainly took some getting used to, for both of you.
 The same holds true for holidays after divorce.
 You now have an opportunity to do the holiday differently…again…and with fewer details (i.e., people) to factor into the mix.